 Community Resource Center

-- TRACK#6: The Sheriff’s Office Community Resource Center (CRC) – The CRC provides linkages to community members, including those facing eviction and recently released individuals, in need of supportive services.
+- TRACK#6: The Sheriff’s Office Community Resource Center (CRC) – The CRC provides linkages to community members, including those facing eviction and recently released individuals in custody, in need of supportive services.
 The CRC staff provide supportive case management services and provide as a liaison between social service providers and individuals in need of assistance.
 Students assigned to this track will complete discharge/needs questionnaires, program development and evaluation, assist with data collection and tracking, and provide community outreach and engagement services.
 Students assigned to this track may also spend a portion of their time working within the Evictions Social Services Unit (Track#5).
 Limited direct contact hours are available with this this track and is ideal for a non-clinical master’s level student.
 Currently, this program operates virtually due to COVID-19 concerns.